Glyphack/Glyphack/content/blog/huec/index.md

 Which gives us the full alarm details.

 Now we have a bit of decoding to do here.
-The way I did this was by setting up a lot of alarms and seeing how the change the payload.
+The way I did this was by setting up a lot of alarms and seeing how they change the payload.
 In the end I didn't fully decode what this payload means.
 For me the goal was to enable an alarm every day.
 That's what I did.